-If you’ve ever thought that investing in comics is for the birds, you could be missing out.
-It’s well-known that diversifying your portfolio with hard, tangible assets is a sound choice.
+If you’ve ever thought investing in comics is for the birds, you could be missing out.
+It’s well-known that diversifying your portfolio with hard, tangible assets is a sound choice, even through alternative investments.
 But how much money can comic book investing actually garner?

 However, USA Today notes, unlike precious metals, comics don’t have any intrinsic value.
-Pricing and demand these days is in part due to what happens on the big screen.
+Both pricing and demands are in part, due to what happens on the big screen.

-Its not so far-fetched to say that, these days, in order to be successful in your investments, you’ll need to pay attention to what major film studios have coming down the pipeline.
-A forward-thinking investor could have bought the first book starring talking tree monster Groot — before he joined the aforementioned Guardians — for the bargain price of $4,000, USA Today notes.
+It’s not so far-fetched to say that in order to be successful in your action-packed investments, you’ll need to pay attention to what major film studios have coming down the pipeline.
+A forward-thinking investor could have bought the first book starring talking tree monster Groot — before he joined the aforementioned Guardians — for the bargain price of $4,000, USA Today reveals.
 Now, that same issue sells for more than three times that amount.

-The fact that streaming media mogul Netflix recently bought a comics publisher as its first acquisition might be telling of how the comic book industry is becoming vastly more mainstream than it has in past decades.
+The fact that streaming media mogul Netflix bought a comics publisher as its first acquisition in 2017 was a clear sign of how the comic book industry was ramping back up in mainstream media.

-By the time all was said and done, Marvel filed for bankruptcy in 1996 (to be bought later by Disney), and 90% of comic shops shuttered their doors.
+By the time all was said and done, Marvel filed for bankruptcy in 1996 (to be bought later by Disney), and 90% of comic shops shut their doors.
 This author remembers shops throughout her hometown of Los Angeles closing down, with only a few — generally those that catered more to comics distributed by alternative, small press operations — staying open.
 Take Vincent Zurzolo, for example – a former comic book kid that worked his love of comics into two successful businesses, Metropolis Collectibles and Comic Connect.
 Aspirational is an understatement, but it certainly lends to the idea of comic books as a worthy investment.

 “As a financial concern, comic book publishers are no longer in the publishing business: They’re curators of, and incubators for, extremely valuable intellectual property,” the Weekly Standard reported.
 “To comic-book collectors, that’s very good news.”